Lake Tahoe: The best summer mountain golf destination in America?

 Edgewood Tahoe hosts the American Century Celebrity Golf Championship every year on the shores of Lake Tahoe.
 Brandon Tucker/Golf Advisor

-A view from the clubhouse patio above the finishing hole at Old Greenwood.
+A view from the clubhouse patio above the finishing hole at Old Greenwood, host of the 2020 Barracuda Championship.
 Jason Scott Deegan/Golf Advisor

 What a backdrop on the 10th hole at the Lake Tahoe Golf Course.
 Jason Scott Deegan/Golf Advisor